redox-os/website/content/news/rsoc-dwrr.md

 They set up 3 token dispensers, each giving out tokens at different speeds, 1, 2, and 4 tokens per second.
 Three queues form along these dispensers, with a bouncer assigning each customer to a row.
 The price for a beer has been decided as two tokens, so customer standing in queue A waits two ticks before leaving, while the customer in queue C can afford two beers in just one tick.
 The customer then leaves the queue and "purchases" the beer!

-The problem for VIP's is solved!
-As soon as a VIP arrives, the bouncer directs him to queue C, and everybody in the other two queues is put on the backburner.
+The problem for VIPs is solved!
+As soon as a VIP arrives, the bouncer directs him to queue C, and everybody in the other two queues is put on the back burner.

 Unfortunately though, we now have a problem with starvation, as queue C is closer to the exit than B, which is closer than A. If people from all queues have accumulated their balance and want to leave, the customer in C will always be the one to go first.
 This is a problem!
 If there are many customers in queue C, the customers from queue A and B will get no chance to purchase beer and will die of starvation!